 A lesson plan is an outline of the specific topics that you intend to cover in a particular session with your student.
 A good tutor will take the time to create a thorough lesson plan before each session.
 It is a good idea to develop a format and stick to it.
 The success of each session lies with a properly planned lesson.

 A typical lesson plan will contain the following parts:

-• Teaching Basic Skills
+Teaching Basic Skills

-- o Pre-reading work
+- ✓ Pre-reading work

-- o Language experiences
+- ✓ Language experiences

-- o Spelling practice.
+- ✓ Spelling practice.

 • Reinforcing Skills